 - Some filesystem semantics are not appropriate and not supported in shared filesystems.
 For example, the root filesystem is not an appropriate shared filesystem.
-Root filesystems belong to a particular node, with system files configured for each particular node's characteristics. - All processes using a named pipe must be on the same node. - Hierarchical storage management (HSM) applications such as the Data Migration Facility (DMF) must run on the active metadata server.
+Root filesystems belong to a particular node, with system files configured for each particular node's characteristics. - All processes using a named pipe must be on the same node. - Hierarchical storage management (HSM) applications such as SGI DMF[TM] tiered-storage virtualization software must run on the active metadata server.